Julien-R44/fast-ssh/README.md

 Now all you have to do is launch Fast-SSH, select your service and press enter to connect.

 ## File Database
-A file database is stored at ~/.fastssh/db.ron.
+A file database is stored at `$XDG_CONFIG_HOME/FastSSH/db.ron` ( `%APPDATA%/FastSSH/db.ron` for Windows ).

 This file is automatically created when you launch Fast-SSH.
 This database is used to store the number of connections to a service and the date of last connection.

 ## Search Mode